tzmanics/gif-guide_get-going-kendoui-react/README.md

 # Gif Guide
 ## Get Going with Kendo UI & React

 I am extremely excited to announce our new wrappers for React.js!
-To help you get started I'm going to walk through how to get setup and create a React application with some inputs and visualizations.
+To help you get started I'm going to walk through how to get setup and create a React application with a date picker.
 Here's what we'll be covering:

 - Installing & creating a React app with [`create-react-app`](https://github.com/facebookincubator/create-react-app)
 - Installing [Kendo UI components](https://www.telerik.com/kendo-react-ui)
 - Adding Kendo UI [Material styling](https://www.telerik.com/kendo-angular-ui/components/styling/theme-material/)
-- Implementing a Kendo UI Datepicker component
+- Implementing a Kendo UI `Datepicker` component
 - Where to go next :)

 ### Creating A React App